jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 Picking the right **DevOps team structure** is a huge step, but it's just the beginning.
 Now comes the real challenge: implementation.
 This is where you carefully turn the blueprint into a living, breathing part of your organization.
 It's not a switch you can flip overnight; it demands a patient, phased rollout.

 Forget the big, disruptive reorganization.
 A much smarter approach is to start with a pilot team.
 Pick a single, well-defined project and let them run with the new model.
-This creates a safe space to learn, iron out the inevitable kinks, and—most importantly—score some early wins.
+This creates a safe space to learn, iron out the inevitable kinks, and - most importantly - score some early wins.
 Nothing builds momentum and gets the rest of the company on board like a successful test run.

 ### Navigating the Cultural Shift